 As we identify these issues, and the implications of them for the employment and use of journalistic skills, we also need to have an eye to the future – whether the change identified will continue to develop and therefore continue to have an impact.

-The full Emerging Skills for Journalists research report is available here.
+Read the Emerging Skills for Journalists research report.

 In 2002 the independent survey, Journalists at Work, was published.
 The results provided a snapshot of the state of the journalism industry, and allowed the NCTJ to better design courses that prepare students for entry into journalism.
 Ten years on, this research is still highly regarded – being, for example, a key reference document in the May 2012 Milburn Report on Social Mobility, Fair Access to Professional Careers.
 And with the release of the 2012 Journalists at Work survey in March 2013, funded by the NCTJ, it is apparent that much has changed in the last 10 years.

-The full Journalists at Work 2012 research report is available here.
+Read the Journalists at Work 2012 research report.